Hetsh/docker-folding-at-home/README.md

 ```

 ## Automate startup and shutdown via systemd
+The systemd unit can be found in my GitHub [repository](https://github.com/Hetsh/docker-folding-at-home).
 ```bash
 systemctl enable folding-at-home --now
 ```
-The systemd unit can be found in my [GitHub repository](https://github.com/Hetsh/docker-folding-at-home).
-By default, the systemd service assumes `/etc/folding-at-home` for storage and `/etc/localtime` for timezone.
+By default, the systemd service assumes `/apps/folding-at-home` for storage and `/etc/localtime` for timezone.
-Also, ports for the web interface and the controller are not published.
-You need to adjust these to suit your setup.
+Since this is a personal systemd unit file, you might need to adjust some parameters to suit your setup.

 ## Fork Me!
 This is an open project hosted on [GitHub](https://github.com/Hetsh/docker-folding-at-home).
 Please feel free to ask questions, file an issue or contribute to it.